theouteredge/cmdR/README.md

             // the class which contains all our logic var example = new DOSPromptReplication();

-            // creating the CmdR class passing in the command prompt to use and a list of exit codes the user can type to exit the cmdR loop
+            // creating the CmdR class passing, specifying the command prompt (> ) to use and a list of exit codes (exit) the user can type to exit the cmdR loop
             // these are the system defaults, so they dont actually need to be passed in var cmdR = new CmdR("> ", new string[] { "exit" });

-            // setting up the command routes with the actions which should be executed for each route cmdR.RegisterRoute("cd path", example.ChangeDirectory);
+            // setting up the command routes
+            cmdR.RegisterRoute("cd path", example.ChangeDirectory);
             cmdR.RegisterRoute("ls filter?", example.ListDirectory);
             cmdR.RegisterRoute("del file", example.DeleteFile);